foundry-rs/starknet-foundry/docs/src/testing/contract-collection/new-mechanism.md

 # How Contracts Are Collected

-For the [`declare`](../../appendix/snforge-library/declare.md) to function, snforge must collect and call build on contracts in the package.
+For the [`declare`](../../appendix/snforge-library/declare.md) to work, snforge must collect and call build on contracts in the package.
 By default, if using Scarb version >= 2.8.3, snforge will combine test collection and contract collection steps.